cchexcode/qop/docs/releases/v0.5/notes.md

 These changes require manual database schema updates to upgrade from version 0.4.x.

+## Config

+The config version field now follows the `cargo` semver spec instead of the `pep` semver spec.
+Notable differences are `0.0.0-alpha.1` instead of `0.0.0-a1` as an example.
+Make sure to update accordingly.

 ## Database Schema Upgrade Instructions

 ### Subsystem: Postgres